Get a house that lasts three lifetimes in just 3 days

 The technology has been patented.
 Phoenix Infrastructure is collaborating with the Society for Development of Composites, a Bengaluru-based R&D organisation set up by the central and state governments.

-NAREDCO also claimed that the buildings are eco-friendly, as there is no burning of bricks.
-Less concrete, less water and almost no sand are required to make the house compared with a conventional house.
+NAREDCO claimed the buildings are environmentally-friendly, as there is no burning of bricks.
+Compared with a conventional house, a structure built with light gauge steel uses minimal water and concrete, and almost no sand.

-Asked about the construction cost, NAREDCO said it was similar to the conventional method, but what matters is the ultra-fast construction.
-During emergencies such as natural disasters, 20 small houses can be built in a day.
+NAREDCO said the construction cost was similar to the conventional method, but what mattered was the ultra-fast construction.
+During emergencies such as natural disasters, 20 small houses can be built in a day, it said.

-The technology can build all types of houses such as: independent house, group housing, farmhouses, theme projects, rooftop structures and add-on units, rural housing or affordable housing, community shelters or disaster relief camps, special-purpose or custom-built and mock-up units.